Professor Mark Wooden

 Breaking the family chain of joblessness

-New University of Melbourne research finds children of parents who are both jobless can experience long-term disadvantage, but good policy can break the cycle.
+New research finds children of parents who are both jobless can experience long-term disadvantage, but targeted policy can break the cycle

 Is wages growth really as weak as we think?

-The University of Melbourne's 2019 HILDA Survey finds that hourly wages of the median full-time worker have actually been rising ahead of the cost of living
+This year’s HILDA Survey shows that hourly wages of the median full-time worker have been rising well ahead of the cost of living

 Good policy vs poor politics at Outlook 2018